hjwalt/hjwalt/README.md

 ## Looking for help with

-- Contributing to open source especially in Flink ecosystem 🐿️
+- Contributing to open source

 ## Reaching me